 PGE has three large dams on the mainstem of the Clackamas River in addition to hydro facilities on the Oak Grove Fork of the Clackamas.
 The power generated from the Clackamas Project powers thousands of home in the Portland metro area.
 In addition to generating power, PGE manages five parks and campgrounds in the Clackamas, and is very involved with protecting and enhancing fish habitat, and protecting water quality.
 The CRWP represented the water providers during the PGE’s FERC relicensing process and continue to work closely with PGE regarding Blue Green Algae monitoring and testing.
 For more information about PGE Clackamas Project go to www.portlandgeneral.com

 Clackamas County Water Environment Services (WES)

 Water Environment Services provides Wastewater Collection & Treatment and Biosolids Reuse for seven cities and several unincorporated areas in Clackamas County.
-Storm Water Management, On Site Sewage Disposal, and Water Quality and Stream Enhancement projects are also coordinated by WES.
-The CRWP works closely with WES on projects related to stormwater managment, septic systems, and hazardouse spill notification and prevention.
+Storm Water Management, On-Site Sewage Disposal, and Water Quality and Stream Enhancement projects are also coordinated by WES.
+The CRWP works closely with WES on projects related to stormwater management, septic systems, and hazardous spill notification and prevention.
 For more information about WES go to www.clackamas.us

 Clackamas Soil & Water Conservation District (CCSWCD)